band-unfolding/bandup/README.md

     * Of course, I'll try my best to help you out in case you do have problems.
     * Last, but not least: Always check the results with a critical eye, specially if they don't look the way you think they are supposed to.
-Please notify me if weird stuff happens and you think it's the code's fault!
+Please notify me if weird stuff happens and you think it's the code's fault (but do double-check first)!

 Have fun!